fweidner/UE4-Plugin-RacingWheel/README.md

   *  add a new Axis Mapping for MoveRight: Thrustmaster -> Steering
   * Delete all references to GenericUSBController and Gamepad

+* Don't forget to copy third-party binaries:
+  * The SDL2 lib files are placed under Plugins/RacingWheel/ThirdParty/WheelLib/Libraries/x64/
+  * The SDL2.dll is copied into Plugins/RachingWheel/Binaries/Win64 after the compilation has successfully completed and before starting the Editor

 Works :)